All about prenatal DNA testing

 What are the risks?

-There is no risk to your baby other than the normal risk to the mother of having a blood sample taken.
+There is no risk to the baby other than the normal risk to the mother of having a blood sample taken.

 Why should invasive procedures be avoided?

-What are the chances of getting a result?
+What are the chances of getting a conclusive result?

 In cases where there is insufficient foetal DNA present in the sample, we advise that the mother waits a further 2 weeks before providing another blood sample.
 In some cases, foetal DNA never reaches a sufficient level for successful testing.